synaptics-astra-mcu/doc/developer_guide/Astra_SRSDK_VSCode_Extension_Userguide_1.2.rst

 **Pre-requisites:**

-1. Before using the extension, ensure the latest version of vscode is installed and code command is available in your terminal:
+1. Before using the extension, ensure the latest version of Visual Studio Code is installed and code command is available in your
+   terminal:

 2. Windows/Linux: Add the path to VS Code’s bin folder to your system’s PATH environment variable.